danfyfe/take-home-assignment/README.md

 ### Styling with TailwindCSS
 TailwindCSS is used to handle the styling.
 It is a great library that allows for a lot of flexibility and allows for fast, painless development.

+### Testing considerations
+Although not included here, testing components is a critical part of building a code base.
+Tools like Jest can be used to test basic data flow and functionality of components.
+Adding Jest Snapshots can also alert developers to component changes that might not have been intentional.
+On top of that, testing frameworks like Cucumber or Cypress can be used to test real user flows to ensure all user stories are considered.